srazzano/FirefoxChrome_Files/README.md

-Files and images for Firefox Quantum browsers UI.
+Files and images for Firefox Quantum UI.